 The GI Bill funds a full four-year degree at a public in-state college or university, assuming the veteran has served 3 years as an active duty serviceman or woman since September 11, 2001.

-The new bill also allows veterans to transfer their educational benefits to their spouse or their children in some cases, an excellent advantage for a veteran who has already pursued their college degree but hopes to afford the same opportunity to their loved ones.
+The bill also allows veterans to transfer their educational benefits to their spouse or their children in some cases, an excellent advantage for a veteran who has already pursued their college degree but hopes to afford the same opportunity to their loved ones.

 What Do Eligible Recipients of The Yellow Ribbon Program Receive?